• Shopping Cart Shopping Cart

 6. Putting information too close to the edge

 Printing is not an exact science.
 You need to have “bleeds” on your card if you plan to have an image or color extend all the way to the edge.
-A bleed means the card is actually printed at 3.75×2.25″ so there is a bit extra that will be cut off in the production process.
+A bleed means that a 3.5″ x 2″ business card (standard size) is actually printed at 3.75″ x 2.25.”
+Then the printer trims off the extra .125″ off each side in the production process.
 If the cutting is a bit off, your information could be cut off, or it will look very obviously not centered.
 Because of this imperfect process, you need to leave a tiny bit of room for error for the machines that do the trimming.
 That means don’t put any text or important images (logo) too close to the edge.
 Tip: Place text and images at least .25″ away from the edge of the card.

 Tip: Place text and images at least .25″ away from the edge of the card.